-Your child's school district must invite you to all MET and IEP team meetings where a decision will be made about your child.
-The invitation must be in the form of a notice that includes a list of who else will attend the meeting, by name and position; a

-When the child reaches 21, the LEA must give the parent and child written notice that the parent's rights have transferred to the child. statement that you or the school may invite other people who have knowledge or special expertise about your child; the meeting time and location; and a description of the meeting's purpose.
+Your child's school district must invite you to all IEP team meetings.
+The invitation must be in the form of a notice that includes a list of who else will attend the meeting, by name and position; a statement that you or the school may invite other people who have knowledge or special expertise about your child; the meeting time and location; and a description of the meeting's purpose.

-The district must maintain records of its attempts to invite you to the meeting, including detailed records of any phone calls it made or attempted and the results of those calls, copies of any letters sent to you and any responses received, and detailed records of any visits it made to your home or job, and the results of those visits.
+The district must maintain records of its attempts to invite you to the meeting, including detailed records of any phone calls it made or attempted and the results of those calls; copies of any letters sent to you and any responses received; and detailed records of any visits it made to your home or job, and the results of those visits.